 - Make the Banana Cupcakes:

-- Sift together the dry ingredients in one bowl.
+- Sift together the flour, baking powder, baking soda and salt in a bowl.

-- Mix the wet ingredients in another bowl.
+- Mix the wet ingredients -- the mashed bananas, the nondairy milk, coconut oil, sugar and vanilla -- in another bowl.

 - Pour the well-mixed ingredients into the dry ingredients and mix until you have a smooth batter.
 Do not overmix.